ml4code/ml4code.github.io/.github/pull_request_template.md

 Thank you for submitting a PR!
-Please replace this sentence with a high-level description of the PR.
+Please replace this text with a high-level description of the PR.
 Also ensure the following for new publications:

 - [ ] Files for new publications are in the `_publications` folder.